 At the end of each quarter, evaluate when you had to pull from the emergency account.
 Were they costs that could have been anticipated?
 Or were you just overspending?
 Evaluating your emergency fund balance on a quarterly basis gives you an opportunity to reel in any bad habits.

-Proper cash flow management takes discipline, but it is something you can learn and improve on over time.
+Proper cash flow and emergency fund management takes discipline, but it is something you can learn and improve on over time.
 The payoff of lowered stress is well worth it!

 Ted Halpern is the President and founder of Halpern Financial, an independent fee-only wealth management firm with offices in the Maryland and Virginia suburbs of Washington, D.C.